 Have you heard about the SaltWire News app?

-SaltWire Selects: Stories worth sharing
+SaltWire Selects: Stories worth sharing today

 Daily fall forecasts and weather facts from Cindy Day

 SaltWire's cartoonists bring heart and humour to the news.